dimm-city/strapi-plugin-chain-wallets/README.md

 # Chain Wallets Strapi Plugin

-Chain Wallets is a plugin for Strapi v4 that allows EVM smart contracts to be easily associated with a content-type.
+A Strapi v4 plugin that allows EVM smart contracts to be easily associated with content-types.

-The plugin allows you to:
+Here are some of the things Chain Wallets currently does:

-* Associate content-type to a smart contract
+* Associate content-types to a smart contracts
+* Automatically sync tokens to Strapi content types
+* Automatically sync token ownership in database
+* Associate a tokens with entities
+* Automatically configures an API endpoint to return token metadata
+* Protects metadata of unminted tokens preventing data leaks
 * Configure hooks for your content-type for:
     * Returning metadata
     * Creating new entity for a token
-* ...and more ... on the road map
+* ...and more to come!

+### Roadmap

+* Provide "Owns Token" policy to only allow token owners to call the controller action
+* Allow an initializer function to be specified for each contract
+* Create a "managed wallet" for and associate it with the current user
+* Allow users to associate existing wallets with their login
+* Import metadata for all tokens in a contract
+* Sync common 721 properties to contract entity
+* Mint a token from a managed wallet
+* Provide factory method to return an initialized EthersJS contract instance from the `plugin::chain-wallets.chain-contract` service

 ## Configuration